Cyanosis

-Cyanosis is further classified into central cyanosis vs. peripheral cyanosis.
+Cyanosis is further classified into central cyanosis and peripheral cyanosis.

 Pathophysiology

 The mechanism behind cyanosis is different depending on whether it is central or peripheral.

 Central cyanosis

-Central cyanosis is caused by a decrease in arterial oxygen saturation (SaO2) and begins to show once the concentration of deoxyhemoglobin in the blood reaches a concentration of ≥ 5.0 g/dL (≥ 3.1 mmol/L or oxygen saturation of ≤ 85 %).
+Central cyanosis occurs due to decrease in arterial oxygen saturation (SaO2), and begins to show once the concentration of deoxyhemoglobin in the blood reaches a concentration of ≥ 5.0 g/dL (≥ 3.1 mmol/L or oxygen saturation of ≤ 85%).
+This indicates a cardiopulmonary condition.

 Causes of central cyanosis are discussed below.

 Peripheral cyanosis

 Peripheral cyanosis happens when there is increased concentration of deoxyhemoglobin on the venous side of the peripheral circulation.
 In other words, cyanosis is dependent on the concentration of deoxyhemoglobin.
-Patients with severe anemia may appear normal despite higher than normal concentrations of deoxyhemoglobin.
-On the other hand, patients with increased amounts of red blood cells (e.g. polycythemia vera) can appear cyanotic even with lower concentrations of deoxyhemoglobin.
+Patients with severe anemia may appear normal despite higher-than-normal concentrations of deoxyhemoglobin.
+While patients with increased amounts of red blood cells (e.g., polycythemia vera) can appear cyanotic even with lower concentrations of deoxyhemoglobin.

 Causes

 Central cyanosis

 Central cyanosis is often due to a circulatory or ventilatory problem that leads to poor blood oxygenation in the lungs.
 It develops when arterial oxygen saturation drops below 85% or 75%.

 Acute cyanosis can be a result of asphyxiation or choking and is one of the definite signs that ventilation is being blocked.

 Central cyanosis may be due to the following causes: